 Self-Guided, On-Campus Tour

 Parking will be located on the Visitors Side of the Floyd Street Parking Garage.
-After June 1, on Monday-Friday, 10 a.m. - 3 p.m EST, you may proceed to the East side of the Student Activities Center to pick up your guide, map and parking voucher.
+9 a.m. - 5 p.m EST, you may proceed to the East side of the Student Activities Center, outside of the Campus Store.
+Complete the self check-in at the welcome desk and pick up your guide and map.

 Use the University of Louisville Campus Map to find your way to each stop.

 Although you will be enjoying campus with your own family we ask that you follow these guidelines while on our campus.
-Please note that groups of more than 10 are not allowed during May and June.
+View full safety procedures for visitors.

 Student Activities Center (SAC)

 The Swain Student Activities Center, commonly called the SAC and easily spotted by its iconic clock tower, serves as a hub of campus life.
 The SAC received a $40-million expansion and renovation in 2018 and offers more than 6 acres of vibrant gathering spaces for students.

 - Health and Sports Sciences academic advisors & staff offices